Largest Divisible Subset

 4. Create a vector to store and track the indices of previous elements in a subset such that when we build a bigger subset, we can include those elements.

-5. Iterate through the input array such that j < i < n and add nums[i] to the subset if and only if:
+5. Iterate through the input array such that j < i < n and add nums\[i] to the subset if and only if:

-a. nums[i] % nums[j] == 0
+&#x20;a. nums\[i] % nums\[j] == 0

 6. Keep track of the previous indices in each iteration and the maximum index value.